locationtech/geomesa/docs/user/data_management.rst

 .. note::

-    Currently this section applies only to the Accumulo Data Store.
+    Currently this chapter applies only to the Accumulo Data Store.

+.. _index_structure:

 Index Structure
 ---------------

-By default, GeoMesa creates three indices:
+By default, GeoMesa creates a number of indices:

-- Z2 - the Z2 index uses a z-order curve to index latitude and longitude.
-This is the primary index used to answer queries with a spatial component but no temporal component.
+- **Z2** - the Z2 index uses a two-dimensional Z-order curve to index latitude and longitude for point data.
+This index will be created if the feature type has the geometry type ``Point``.
+This is used to efficiently answer queries of features with point geometry with a spatial component but no temporal component.
-- Z3 - the Z3 index uses a z-order curve to index latitude, longitude and time.
-This is the primary index used to answer queries with both a spatial and temporal component.
+- **Z3** - the Z3 index uses a three-dimensional Z-order curve to index latitude, longitude, and time for point data.
+This index will be created if the feature type has the geometry type ``Point`` and has a time attribute.
+This is used to efficiently answer queries of features with point geometry with both spatial and temporal components.
+- **XZ2** - the XZ2 index uses a two-dimensional implementation of XZ-ordering [#ref1]_ to index
+  latitude and longitude for non-point data.
+XZ-ordering is an extension of Z-ordering designed for spatially extended objects (i.e. non-point geometries such as line strings or polygons).
+This index will be created if the feature type has a non-\ ``Point`` geometry.
+This is used to efficiently answer queries of features with non-point geometry with a spatial component but no temporal component.
+- **XZ3** - the XZ3 index uses a three-dimensional implementation of XZ-ordering [#ref1]_ to index
+  latitude, longitude, and time for non-point data.
+This index will be created if the feature type has a non-\ ``Point`` geometry and has a time attribute.
+This is used to efficiently answer queries of features with non-point geometry with both spatial and temporal components.
-- Record - the record index stores features by feature ID.
+- **Record** - the record index stores features by feature ID.
 It is used for any query by ID.
 Additionally, certain attribute queries may end up retrieving data from the record index.
 This is explained below.

 If specified, GeoMesa will also create the following indices:

-- Attribute - the attribute index uses attribute values as the primary index key.
+- **Attribute** - the attribute index uses attribute values as the primary index key.
 This allows for fast retrieval of queries without a spatio-temporal component.
 Attribute indices can be created in a 'reduced' format, that takes up less disk space at the cost of performance for certain queries, or a 'full' format that takes up more space but can answer certain queries faster.

+.. _attribute_indices:

 Attribute Indices
 -----------------